Conventional farming involves a regular approach to farming.

 Pros and cons of Conventional farming

 - Increased food production- With the use of pesticides to kill the pests and herbicides to inhibit the growth of weeds, our plant health gets boosted and they get more protection.
 Thus, less crop is damaged and it ensures more yield.

-- Feed the world- with an estimate of 10 billion population; there is a high need to produce adequate food.
+- Feed the world- with an estimated 10 billion population; there is a high need to produce adequate food.
 With conventional farming, we can gain more yield in less area.
 So it is a better option.

 More milk production as animals of higher yield breeds is used.

 - More meat yields due to better varieties of breed, food and care.

 - Lower cost- as it is produced in large quantities, fewer resources and labor are used.
 Mass production enables to keep the product price low and even the consumers get it at fair prices.
 So it is a win-win situation for both parties.

 - More job opportunities- With high mechanization and the use of technology, skilled human capital is required in the process of innovation and dissemination of technology.
 This strengthens the employment opportunities in the agribusiness sector.

 - Using extensive pesticides and fertilizers made the pests develop resistance against these chemicals, caused soil degradation, and water pollution and became hazardous to human, animal and aquatic lives.

 Impact on the Environment

 - A decline in soil productivity- use of chemicals hamper biological activity and organic matter in the soil, water holding capacity is reduced, and salinization occurs in high-irrigated farmlands.

 - This encourages the dense growth of plant life, which depletes dissolved oxygen.
 This becomes dangerous to aquatic lives.

 - Overuse of surface and groundwater for irrigation reduces water availability.

 - This increases the carbon dioxide level in the atmosphere and other greenhouse gas emissions.
 Thus, it becomes a cause for climate change.